PMiranda98/NextChapter/README.md

 ## About the solution

 Each service was designed based on the clean architecture philosophy with CQRS design pattern for the communication between the different projects.<br />
-At the solution level, four different protocol communication types were used:
+At the solution level, four different API protocol types were used:
  - REST: For the endpoints access of each services;
  - AMQP: An event bus with RabbitMQ as message broker for a more frequently, non coupled and asynchronous communication between services;
- - RPC: It is present a small case for direct communication between two services;
+ - gRPC: For direct communication between two services;
- - Websockets: A full duplex connection for real-time communication.
+ - Websockets with SignalR: For a full duplex connection to achieve real-time communication.

+### Services description

 ## Running the solution